Guide to Venice Beach, Los Angeles

 Most visitors to Los Angeles will have a visit to Venice Beach on their to-do-list, with its beach boardwalk made famous in countless movie scenes and social media posts.
 And whilst the wide beach and eclectic boardwalk is the perfect place to start your beachside exploration, ideally with a sunny walk or bike ride from Santa Monica to Venice Beach, do make sure you head inland to discover the ‘real’ Venice, as this beach locale is a district of contrasts.

 Wander along the historic canal residential district that lends the area its name, shop and snack along uber-cool Abbott Kinney Blvd, or make a beeline for Rose Ave where there’s a low-key collection of cafes and bars that are almost the domain of locals.
-And don’t miss those stunning Venice sunsets, ideally enjoyed with a beverage in hand at one of the beachside bars or from an elevated vantage at High Rooftop Lounge.
+And don’t miss those stunning Venice sunsets, ideally enjoyed with a beverage in hand at one of the beachside bars or from an elevated vantage at Kassi, the Hotel Erwin’s popular rooftop spot.
 One visit is possibly enough to make Venice one of your favourite places in LA!

 And of course there’s a lot more to LA than just the fabulous beach culture, so don’t forget to check out Travis’ guide to West Hollywood and its fascinating surrounding districts.